robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

 The overall correlation between pay and job satisfaction is low, typically .15 to .17, so pay is not an important cause of job satisfaction. (pg.
 91)

-Those doing voluntary work ares ometimes found to enjoy their work as much or more than paid workers (Furnham and Argyle, 1998). (pg.
+Those doing voluntary work ares sometimes found to enjoy their work as much or more than paid workers (Furnham and Argyle, 1998). (pg.
 91) <a href="#citation-50"><sup>50</sup></a>